Cape Horn: Political

 Cape Horn is part of the Commune of Cabo de Hornos, whose capital is Puerto Williams; this in turn is part of Antártica Chilena Province, whose capital is also Puerto Williams.
 The area is part of the Magallanes y la Antártica Chilena Region of Chile.
 Puerto Toro, a few miles south of Puerto Williams, is the closest town to the cape.

 Modern navigation

-Many modern tankers are too wide to fit through the Panama Canal, as are a few passenger ships and several aircraft carriers.
-But there are no regular commercial routes around the Horn, and modern ships carrying cargo are rarely seen.
+There are no regular commercial routes around the Horn, and modern ships carrying cargo are rarely seen.
 However, a number of cruise ships routinely round the Horn when traveling from one ocean to the other.
 These often stop in Ushuaia or Punta Arenas as well as Port Stanley.
 Some of the small passenger vessels shuttling between Ushuaia and the Antarctic Peninsula will pass the Horn too, time and weather permitting.

 Sailing routes

 A number of potential sailing routes may be followed around the tip of South America.
 The Strait of Magellan, between the mainland and Tierra del Fuego, is a major—although narrow—passage, which was in use for trade well before the Horn was discovered.
 The Beagle Channel (named for the ship of Charles Darwin's expedition), between Tierra del Fuego and Isla Navarino, offers a potential, though difficult route.
 Other passages may be taken around the Wollaston and Hermite Islands to the north of Cape Horn.

 All of these, however, are notorious for treacherous williwaw winds, which can strike a vessel with little or no warning; given the narrowness of these routes, vessels have a significant risk of being driven onto the rocks.
 The open waters of the Drake Passage, south of Cape Horn, provide by far the widest route, at about 800 km wide; this passage offers ample sea room for maneuvering as winds change, and is the route used by most ships and sailboats, despite the possibility of extreme wave conditions.